 But even though budgeting and forecasting are similar, there are some key differences that set them apart.
 It’s important for finance leaders to understand these differences so you can prioritize what’s important and allocate your resources accordingly.
 In some cases, you might even want to assign budgeting and forecasting to separate teams so you can keep a clearer focus on each specific process.

-So what is budgeting, what is forecasting and why are they both so critical?
+So what is budgeting, what is forecasting, why are they both so critical and why do companies invest in budgeting and forecasting software?
 To appreciate what they are and how they contribute to organizational success, let’s unpack budgeting and forecasting and drill into challenges, best practices and major differences between them.
 Read on to discover:

 What Is Budgeting?